topherCantrell/FarmerSays/README.md

 The case is surprisingly spacious.
 There was plenty of room for all the boards.

-The hole in the bottom of the case was for a failed external motor drive.
+The hole in the bottom of the case was for a failed external-motor to drive the spinner.
 Thanks to Gary for the idea and motor to mount inside the case.

 ![](https://github.com/topherCantrell/FarmerSays/blob/master/art/final.jpg)